Skip to Content

 I live in the northeast and hike on well-established trails.
 The backcountry in Vermont is not the same as the backcountry in Montana.
 It’s rare that I don’t see other hikers when I’m in the woods.

 Yes, technology can fail.
-Bring a charger so that you can keep your device powered up.
-My charger will give my phone four extra charges and can also be used to charge my headlamp.
+Bring a charger to keep your device powered up.
+My charger will give my phone four extra charges and can also charge my headlamp.

-A paper map is a better choice If you are heading into remote areas that you don’t know.
-USGS Topographical maps for any region in the US can be downloaded and printed for free.
+A paper topographic map is a better choice If you are heading into remote areas that you don’t know.
+USGS Topographic maps for any region in the US can be downloaded and printed for free.

 Headlamp for Navigation After Dark